Kata Wéber

-Kata Wéber is a Hungarian screenwriter, playwright and former actress who often works with her husband, director Kornél Mundruczó.
-Wéber wrote White God (2014), Jupiter's Moon (2017) and Pieces of a Woman (2020).
+Kata Wéber is a Hungarian screenwriter, playwright and former actress who often works with her husband, Hungarian filmmaker Kornél Mundruczó.

+Wéber is most known for wrote White God (2014), Jupiter's Moon (2017) and Pieces of a Woman (2020).
+Her screenplay for Evolution (2021) is loosely based on her family experiences as Holocaust survivors.

 Career

 Kata Wéber attended the University of Theatre and Film Arts in Budapest.
 She began her career as an actress, before moving into playwriting.
 Already knowing director Kornél Mundruczó, Wéber collaborated with him in theatre.
 When Mundruczó began working in film, Wéber joined him, writing for White God and Jupiter's Moon.
 However, the pair say that when they collaborate they "leave each other to work.
 [They] don't disturb each other.
 [They] have to agree on a topic and on the approach how to do it but then [they] have [their] own territories."

 She was invited to write a play for the TR Warszawa in 2017, which became Pieces of a Woman after Mundruczó read her notes about child loss and encouraged her to write about it, which she says became like therapy though she had initially resisted turning the "too personal" experience into a play.
 To write it, she moved to Berlin, deliberately far away from Mundruczó and their daughter.
 In December 2018 they premiered the play in Warsaw.
 Mundruczó said Wéber's notes "were the most personal and the most beautiful writing by Kata [he] ever read".